Computing zero-group-velocity points in anisotropic elastic waveguides: Globally and locally convergent methods: ZGV resonances in plates

 A further property of ZGV points is that these waves do not propagate energy.
 For lossless waveguides, the group velocity is equivalent to the energy velocity, defined as the ratio of the wave's power flux vector and its total stored energy~\cite{auld_acoustic_1990,langenberg_ultrasonic_2012}.
 Hence, their power flux vanishes.
-In anisotropic plates, the group velocity vector $\ten{c}_\mup{g} = \partial \omega/\partial k\, \dirvec{x} + c_{\mup{g}z} \dirvec{z}$ does not need to be collinear to the wave vector $\ten{k} = k \dirvec{x}$ \cite{shuvalov_backward_2008,auld_acoustic_1990,langenberg_ultrasonic_2012}.
-However, if the material is invariant to reflection along $\dirvec{z}$, then $c_{\mup{g}z}$ needs to vanish and $\ten{c}_\mup{g}$ will be aligned with $\ten{k}$, i.e., it is sufficient to consider the $x$-component of $\ten{c}_\mup{g}$.
-Note that this is the case when Lamb and SH polarized waves decouple, as will be the case for all examples presented in this contribution.
+In anisotropic plates, the group velocity vector $\ten{c}_\mup{g} = \partial \omega/\partial k\, \dirvec{x} + c_{\mup{g}z} \dirvec{z}$ does not need to be collinear to the wave vector $\ten{k} = k \dirvec{x}$, i.e., the component $c_{\mup{g}z}$ might be non-zero~\cite{shuvalov_backward_2008,auld_acoustic_1990,langenberg_ultrasonic_2012}.
+However, if the material is invariant to reflection along $\dirvec{z}$, then $c_{\mup{g}z}$ needs to vanish, and $\ten{c}_\mup{g}$ will be aligned with $\ten{k}$, i.e., it is sufficient to consider the $x$-component of $\ten{c}_\mup{g}$.
+Note that this is the case when Lamb and SH polarized waves decouple (see details in Appendix~\ref{sec:collinearity_of_power_flux_and_wave_vector}), as will be the case for all examples presented in this contribution.
 Hence, we find ``true ZGV points'' in the sense that the power flux vanishes in all directions.
-Note that our methods still work for general anisotropy, meaning that points with vanishing power flux in direction $\dirvec{x}$ are found.
+Note that all our methods still work when the polarizations do not decouple.
+That is to say, points with vanishing power flux in direction $\dirvec{x}$ are correctly found.

+Although non-essential to our developments, in the following, we also discuss the normalizability of ZGV resonances for the sake of completeness.
 As guided waves are usually normalized to unit power flux, this implies that ZGV waves are not normalizable in the usual sense.
 While a renormalization has successfully been performed for cut-off frequencies~\cite{pagneux_lamb_2006}, this has not been achieved for the ZGV points.
-On the one hand, this property leads to computational difficulties, e.g., it is not possible to perform a perturbation-based sensitivity analysis~\cite{auld_acoustic_1990,kiefer_transit_2022}.
+On the one hand, this property leads to computational difficulties, e.g., it is not possible to perform a perturbation-based sensitivity analysis~\cite{auld_acoustic_1990,kiefer_transit_2022,kiefer_elastodynamic_2022}.
 On the other hand, it is precisely this property that makes the waves interesting for practical measurements because the wave's energy remains close to the source.